 All sources of hazardous energy must be shut off, de-energized at the source, and locked-out prior to you or any other employee beginning work around or on the potential hazard.

 Analyze the project for the potential for confined spaces.
 Workers should not enter confined spaces without proper training and management authorization.
+A confined space is defined as a space that is:

-Confined spaces that may have a HAZARDOUS ATMOSPHERE require special precautions.
+Confined spaces that may have a hazardous atmosphere require special precautions.
 Hazardous atmospheres are those that may expose employees to the risk of death, incapacitation, and impairment of ability to self-rescue caused by:

 Studies have shown that using guardrails, fall arrest systems, safety nets, covers and restraint systems can prevent many deaths and injuries from falls.